-Courtesy of the League of Women Voters, Massachusetts
+Adapted from the League of Women Voters of Massachusetts

 Step 1: Study the Campaign